 - a.
 Prepare a report on diversity within the company. - b.
 Establish a human rights committee. - c.
-Introduce independent monitoring of the company's human rights' code. - d.
-Prepare a report on company policy aiming at reducing accident risks. - e.
+Disclose company policies on lobbying. - d.
 Establish a policy aiming at maintaining affordable prices for medicines.

 Corporate Governance Principles

 1. Accounts, Dividend and Discharge